entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/use-postman-with-oauth2.md

 Unfortunately, Postman doesn't handle the refresh action if the token has expired, and you need to generate a new one by yourself by clicking on the `Get new access token` button.
 To avoid this manual action you can make the token longer by updating the timeout over 5 min.
 However, we do not recommend this solution outside of a local development environment.

-The Postman team is tracking this issue and plans to include this feature in the next versions: <https://github.com/postmanlabs/postman-app-support/issues/10112>.
+The Postman team is tracking this issue and plans to include this feature in a future release: <https://github.com/postmanlabs/postman-app-support/issues/10112>.